Concordia (1826): Context

 In 1825 the Dampfschiffahrts-Gesellschaft von Rhein und Main (DGRM) was founded in Mainz.
 It ordered three ships at the Nederlandsche Stoomboot Maatschappij (Dutch Steamboat Comp.), with which it cooperated.
 Concordia was meant to steam between Mainz and Mannheim, Ludwig from Mannheim to Kehl and Strasbourg, and Stadt Frankfurt would steam between and between Mainz and Frankfurt am Main.

 The order for the ships was part of a plan by three companies to cooperate and monopolize steam transport on the Rhine.
 The idea was that the Nederlandsche Stoomboot Maatschappij would offer transport between Rotterdam and Cologne.
-The Preußisch Rheinische Dampfschiffahrts-Gesellschaft“ (PRDG) would steam from Cologne to Mainz.
+The „Preußisch Rheinische Dampfschiffahrts-Gesellschaft“ (PRDG) would steam from Cologne to Mainz.
 Finally the DGRM would service the Upper Rhine.

 Ship characteristics

 Concordia was 42.70 meters long, had a beam of 4.88 meter and displaced 240 tons.
 She could transport 230 passengers and just 60 tons (1,173 hundredweight) cargo.
 Apart from passengers and cargo she also transported horses and wagons.
-There are multiple references for her dimensions, for example one that says length 145 feet, beam in (including the wheels) 40 feet, and (empy) draught 4 feet.
+There are multiple references for her dimensions, for example one that says length 145 feet, beam in (including the wheels) 40 feet, and (empty) draught 4 feet.

 The English steam engine by John Seaward & Co. had a single low-pressure cylinder of 70 hp at 30 turns a minute.
 It had a flywheel to evenly distribute the power of the single cylinder.
 The flywheel was on one side of the engine, the boiler was on the other side.
 The two paddle wheels had a diameter of 3.76 m.
 The boat had a special engine with which it could daily put water pressure on the boilers to check whether they were still sound.
 For Concordia this meant that 165 lb/inch was put on the boilers, while normal use was maximized at 55 lb/inch.